-We need to guard against any teachings of God’s Word that undermines or weakens the unchanging nature of His Word.
-We need to guard against leaning on our feelings, or our fleshly desires, if they are contrary to God’s Word.
+We need to guard against any teachings of God’s Word that undermines or weakens the unchanging nature of His written Word.
+We need to guard against leaning on our feelings, or fleshly desires, if they are contrary to God’s Word.

 We can completely trust the Word of the Mighty One of Israel, because He is Yahuwah Elohim, the God of truth!
 His truth endures throughout all generations!
 He has promised, “For I am Yahuwah [the LORD], I change not” (Malachi 3:6)!

-Loving God’s Word [which is truth], is the First Step to knowing the guidance of our personal Guide — the Spirit of Truth.
+Loving God’s Word [which is Truth], is the First Step to knowing the guidance of our personal Guide — the Spirit of Truth.